Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 ### RRF/DSF 3.5 and later

-Send [M550](/User_manual/Reference/Gcodes/M550){target=_blank} to change the hostname, in SBC mode this change is permanent and `M550` does not need to be put in `config.g` unless you wish to use a slightly different name with spaces and/or alternative casing (e.g. to change the displayed hostname `ender3pro` to `Ender 3 Pro`, use `M550 P"Ender 3 Pro"`).
+Send [M550](/User_manual/Reference/Gcodes/M550){target=_blank} to change the hostname, in SBC mode this change is permanent and `M550` does not need to be put in `config.g` unless you wish to use a slightly different name with spaces and/or alternative casing, e.g. to change the displayed hostname `ender3pro` to `Ender 3 Pro`, use `M550 P"Ender 3 Pro"`.
+(Requires DuetPi Management Plugin.)

 In order to change the SBC hostname, the DuetPiManagementPlugin must be running.